Pick Up Line

 “I’m on my period.”

-“Is that so.”
-The man looks at the woman’s drink.
-“Don’t tell me your name is Mary?”
+“Is that so?”
+The man looked at the woman’s drink.

-“Your name is Jack, and you think you are a neat guy.”
+“You ordered a Jack neat.
+I’m going with your name being Jack, and you think you are a really neat guy.”

-The bartender approaches the two and says, “It’s one in the morning.
-I would like to get out of here by two.
+The bartender approached the two and said, “It’s one in the morning.
+I would like to get out of here by two o’clock.
 Do either one of you want another?”

 “Only if you tell me your story first, Bloody Mary.”